NightscoutFoundation/xDrip/.github/ISSUE_TEMPLATE/feature-request.md

----
-name: "\U0001F4A1 Please do not open an issue unless asked to do so by a developer in a discussion (see below)"
-about: Feature request
-label: enhancement
----

 ### Please don't open an issue if you haven't already consulted with the developers
 - Please go back and use one of the suggested support channels (on the previous page) to present your case if you haven't already.